Nick Thompson (fighter)

 Nicholas Delton Thompson (born June 23, 1981) is a retired American mixed martial artist.
 A professional from 2003 until 2011, he competed for the Ultimate Fighting Championship (UFC), Strikeforce, Bellator Fighting Championships, and Bodog Fight.
-He is the former Bodog Fight Lightweight Champion.
+He is the former Bodog Fight Welterweight Champion.

 Background

 While attending college, Nick wrestled at the University of Wisconsin from 2000–2002.
 He then began training with coach Dave Strasser at Dave Strasser’s Freestyle Academy in Kenosha, Wisconsin.
 While there, he trained with manager Pat O'Malley, Ron Faircloth, Nick Agallar, and Brian Geraghty.

 In 2005, Nick moved to attend the University of Minnesota Law School.
 He began training under coach Greg Nelson at Minnesota Martial Arts Academy.
 Nelson is closely affiliated with Erik Paulson, founder of Combat Submission Wrestling.

 While there, Nick trained with fighters Sean Sherk, Brock Lesnar, Brock Larson, Nik Lentz, Derrick Noble, Paul Bradley, and Kaitlin Young.
 Thereafter, he was awarded a black belt in jiujitsu by James Peterson.